abbeygirl/nzedb/Nntpproxy.md

 ## Intro

 NOTE: This nntp-proxy in it's current state has bugs and is no longer actively maintained.
-Any interested python coders are welcome to jump in & help!.
+Any interested python coders are welcome to jump in & help!

 If you need a connection limiting (non-pooling) nntp-proxy, [this one](https://github.com/nieluj/nntp-proxy) works well.